vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 _Aśoka-saṅkrānti_-Vratārka folio 388b-389a; to be performed on ayanasaṅkrānti or Viṣuvasaṅkrānti when there is Vyatipāta; ekabhakta; Sun to be worshipped; gifts of sesame.

 _Aśokāṣṭamī_(1) Cai. śu.
-8 and if there be Wednesday and Punarvasu-nakṣatra then special merit; worship of Durgā with Aśoka flowers; one should drink water mixed with eight Aśoka buds, worship of Aśoka tree with the mantra 'tvām-aśoka harābhiṣtam madhumāsa-samudbhavam | pibāmi śokasantapto mām-aśokam sada kuru'.
+8 and if there be Wednesday and Punarvasu-nakṣatra then special merit; worship of Durgā with Aśoka flowers; one should drink water mixed with eight Aśoka buds, worship of Aśoka tree with the mantra 'tvām-aśoka harābhiṣtam madhumāsa-samudbhavam । pibāmi śokasantapto mām-aśokam sada kuru॥'.
 KV 422 ( quotes mantra from Liṅga ), HK 626 (from Viṣṇu), HV I 862-63 (from Liṅga ) and 875–76 (from Ādityapurāṇa but no mantra ); KR 126-127; R. M (1379-80 ) has the mantra 'tvām-aśoka harābhiṣṭa' and the verse 'Aśoka-kalikāś-cāṣtau 'and BB 1734-35, both of which verses are Gar.
 I 133.
 1-2; PC 109; SMK 94.
 Vide JRAS for 1900 pp. 545.
 791 and for 1901 p.
 127 for some remarks.
 (2) KV 422, KR.
 126, KT 463 and other digests state that all tirthas and rivers come to the Brahmaputrā on Cai. śu.
 8 and a bath in it on that day yields the same rewards as Vājapeya, when it falls on Wednesday and on Punarvasu.

 _Aśokikāṣṭami_-Worship of Umā.
 NM p.
 74 (verses 905-907) states that Aśoka plant is Devi herself.